near/NEPs/text/0000-near-shell.md

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation

-### Projects (currently)

-Currently, NEAR projects (for example, one generated using `create-near-app`) hold the configuration in the project's file:

-`src/config.js`

-**Note**: the active configuration can have values overridden by flags.

-After the user completes the instructions from running `near login`, the project has a new directory where private key(s) are stored:

-`./neardev`

-### Validator nodes (currently)

-Currently, validators use scripts to run a node.

-Validator nodes using the `nearcore` repository follow instructions that will create their keys in the user's home directory, not the project directory.
-It is located in:

-`~/.near`

-At this time, it is not advised to change this directory or try to use it for multiple purposes.
-Validator data has a monopoly on that folder.

 ## Settings, config, and key management

-()From this section forward, the discussion is no longer about how `near-shell` works at the time of this writing, but what is proposed.)

 Project-level **settings**, connection **configuration**, and **key management** are the three types of stored data necessary for developers to reliably build and deploy projects.